jaimedantas/load-microservice/README.md

 $ gradle nativeBinaries
 ```
 ## Run
-To run the microsercies, run:
+To run the microservice, run:
 ```
-$ java -jar hello.jar
+$ java -jar load-simulator-0.1.jar
 ```
 ## Documentation
 Swagger UI is used for documentation.
 You can find the information accessing its webpage at.